Proposed APNIC By-law Reform 2025

 Your thoughts on the proposals are welcomed by 18 April 2025.

-The consultation session will be held on Monday, 7 April 2025 at 14:00 (UTC +10).
+The consultation session was held on Monday, 7 April 2025 at 14:00 (UTC +10).
+The recording is available.

 We encourage you to discuss the proposals further on the APNIC-Talk list on Orbit.